 If you take a step back and take a broader look at injury, some important questions come up.

 What causes acute injuries to turn into chronic ones?

-We all know someone in our lives that hurt their knee one time playing a sport, or injured their back lifting something, that now has a “bad knee” or a “bad back” ever since.
+We all know someone in our lives that hurt their knee one time playing a sport, or injured their back lifting something, and now has a “bad knee” or a “bad back” ever since.

 Why, after the damaged tissues are healed, hasn’t the injured area completely recovered to 100%?